Zhujiang New Town Automated People Mover System: Operating hours

 The system was designed to provide service from 6:00 to 24:00 every day, and may run extra hours on special occasions, such as weekends, holidays or when major events are being held.
 But due to the low demand, trains operated from 8:00 to 20:00 when the line first opened.
 The service hours have since been gradually extended and from 4 October 2014 trains have been operating between 7:00 and 23:30.

 Rolling stock

-The APM uses 14 Bombardier Transportation's APM 100 cars built in Pittsburgh, Pennsylvania.
+The APM uses 14 Bombardier Transportation's APM 100 cars built in Pittsburgh, Pennsylvania, United States of America.
+The Guangzhou APM Line train Bombardier Innovia APM 100 vehicles exterior and interior design looks are similar to the Singapore Bukit Panjang LRT Bombardier Innovia APM 100 C801A vehicles.
+Circular LED headlights and taillights create a more streamlined look.